numaproj/numaflow/docs/APIs.md

 <em>(Optional)</em>
 <p>

-Field to indicate if a pipeline drain successfully occurred or timed out Set to true when the Pipeline is in Paused state, and after it has successfully been drained. defaults to false
+Field to indicate if a pipeline drain successfully occurred, or it timed out.
+Set to true when the Pipeline is in Paused state, and after it has successfully been drained. defaults to false
 </p>